-4.1.3.
-Fitness for purpose
+4.1.3 Fitness for purpose

-When lifting machinery or lifting accessories are placed on the market or are first put into service, the manufacturer or his authorised representative must ensure, by taking appropriate measures or having them taken, that the machinery or the lifting accessories which are ready for use - whether manually or power-operated - can fulfil their specified functions safely.
+When lifting machinery or lifting accessories are placed on the market or are first time put into service, the manufacturer or his authorised representative must ensure, by taking appropriate measures or having them taken, that the machinery or the lifting accessories which are ready for use - whether manually or power-operated - can fulfil their specified functions safely.

-The static and dynamic tests referred to in section 4.1.2.3 must be performed on all lifting machinery ready to be put into service.
+The static and dynamic tests referred to in Item 4.1.2.3 must be performed on all lifting machinery ready to be put into operation.

 Where the machinery cannot be assembled in the manufacturer's premises or in the premises of his authorised representative, the appropriate measures must be taken at the place of use.
-Otherwise, the measures may be taken either in the manufacturer's premises or at the place of use.